matiassingers/awesome-readme/readme.md

 - [READMINE](https://github.com/mhucka/readmine) - A thorough, clear and self-describing README file template for software projects; copy it and edit it as needed.
 - [Standard Readme](https://github.com/RichardLitt/standard-readme#readme) - A standard README style specification.
 Has a generator to help create spec-compliant READMEs, too.
 - [Zalando's README Template](https://github.com/zalando/zalando-howto-open-source/blob/master/READMEtemplate.md#readme) - Simple template to help you cover all the basics.
+- [Add equivalent of a like button in your README](https://github.com/ariary/Readme-Like-Button) - Template enable you to intyegrate equivalent of a like button in your README.
+It could help visualize community approval on some part of your readme (can be used as a poll).

 ## Creating GIFs